jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 can hold a small (less than 1 ENC) item, and have their blades painted black with grease or charcoal to decrease any shine.

-No-Dachi: The Japanese great sword, the no-dachi is the largest of the folded metal swords, and can be as long as two metres.
+**No-Dachi**: The Japanese great sword, the no-dachi is the largest of the folded metal swords, and can be as long as two metres.
 It has a curved blade like its smaller brother, the katana, and is a heavy weapon to use like a conventional sword.
 Requiring that the user assume a low stance and set his hands wide on the hilt, the no-dachi can be thrust